Department of Earth and Environmental Sciences

 - the Community College Instructor Credential (the master's degree requirement).
 The department also provides continuing education for professional geologists, engineers, planners, etc.

-To serve graduate students who are employed during the day, all graduate courses in the Department of Earth and Environmental Sciences are offered in the evenings and on weekends.
-In addition to regular catalog courses, recent graduate seminars and advanced topics courses have dealt with such subjects as sediment transport and modern depositional environments, rock mechanics, applied geophysics, isotope geochemistry, tectonics and sedimentation.
+To serve graduate students who are employed during the day, graduate courses in the Department of Earth and Environmental Sciences are offered in the evenings.
+In addition to regular catalog courses, graduate seminars address diverse subjects; recent seminars have focused on mineral deposits, earthquakes hazards, sediment transport, and modern depositional environments.
+Opportunities exist for access to additional facilities and part-time employment at Lawrence Berkeley and Lawrence Livermore National Laboratories, and the U.S. Geological Survey in Menlo Park.
 Students registered at Cal State East Bay may enrich their graduate programs by enrolling in courses through cross-registration at the University of California, Berkeley.
-Additional facilities and part-time employment may be secured through Co-op programs, the Lawrence Berkeley and Livermore National Laboratories, and the U.S. Geological Survey in Menlo Park.

-Candidates for this degree must be prepared to engage in significant individual research.
-Lately, student research in this department has included such topics as hydrogeology, near surface geophysics, areal geology and slope stability, geochemistry, structural geology, engineering geology, marine and geothermal geochemistry, neotectonics and marine sedimentology.
-It is very important that prospective candidates determine whether their research interests coincide with those of the faculty members before applying.
+Candidates for the M.S. degree must be prepared to engage in significant individual research.
+Recent student research in this department has included such topics as hydrogeology, near surface geophysics, areal geology and slope stability, geochemistry, structural geology, engineering geology, marine and geothermal geochemistry, neotectonics and marine sedimentology.
+Prospective candidates should determine whether their research interests coincide with those of the faculty members before applying to the program.
 Interested persons are invited to contact the department directly for more details on the program.
 Qualifications and advancement in the graduate program are decided by the department Graduate Coordinator with the concurrence of the department faculty.

 Student Learning Outcomes